Juan171109/MobileDT/README.md

 ### build system

-use below command will start metro bundler and use can select where to build the system.
+use below command will start metro bundler and use can select where to build the system.<br>
-Scan the QR code with Expo GO (Android) will run the app on Android phone. enter a in the console window will run the app on Android Studio Simulator which should be installed and configure before this step.
+Scan the QR code with Expo GO (Android) will run the app on Android phone.<br>
+enter a in the console window will run the app on Android Studio Simulator which should be installed and configure before this step.

 ```shell